 The BCCSU’s mission is to provide provincial leadership in substance use and addiction research, education and clinical care guidance and to seamlessly integrate these pillars to help shape a comprehensive, connected system of treatment and care that reaches all British Columbians.

-The Centre will support primary and secondary prevention, health promotion, clinical care, education, training and research initiatives that contribute to the knowledge and understanding of substance use and addiction, and will seek every opportunity to share this knowledge widely.
+The Centre supports primary and secondary prevention, health promotion, clinical care, education, training and research initiatives that contribute to the knowledge and understanding of substance use and addiction, and seeks every opportunity to share this knowledge widely.

-The Centre will support and empower individuals, families and communities to live better lives with dignity and to support and enable positive change.
+The Centre supports and empowers individuals, families, and communities to live better lives with dignity and to support and enable positive change.

 Evidence, Excellence, and Quality

-The BCCSU, through its affiliates, care providers, researchers, educators, leadership and staff; will strive for excellence and quality through innovation, adherence to the highest scientific and ethical standards to promote evidence-based practices.
+The BCCSU, through its affiliates, care providers, researchers, educators, leadership, and staff, strives for excellence and quality through innovation and adherence to the highest scientific and ethical standards to promote evidence-based practices.

-The Centre will play an advocacy role for positive and evidence-based public policy change, reducing stigma and supporting patients and their families.
+The Centre plays an advocacy role for positive and evidence-based public policy change, reducing stigma, and supporting patients and their families.

 Mutual Respect and Equity

-The Centre will value and respect all members of its communities, each of whom individually and collaboratively makes a contribution to transforming care, education, training and research in this area.
+The Centre values and respects all members of its communities, each of whom individually and collaboratively make a contribution to transforming care, education, training, and research in this area.